NCAA refutes claim that passengers without proof of vaccination will be denied boarding

 Therefore, the Authority is calling on the public to discountenance such news as there is no iota of truth in it,” he emphasised.

-Following the recent actions by some States government that people without proof of COVID-19 vaccination will not be allowed to access government offices and facilities, there has been general anxiety that this might be extended to air travel.
+Following the recent actions by some state governments that people without proof of covid-19 vaccination will not be allowed to access government offices and facilities, there has been general anxiety that this might be extended to air travel.